pathtraq/public_policies/pl.md

 _If you are located in Canada, this section applies to you._

 We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
 You can withdraw your consent at any time.
-Click [here](#withdrawing-your-consent) to learn more.
+See the section ["Withdrawing your consent"](#withdrawing-your-consent) to learn more.

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example:
 - If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way